ItayGet/huffman-zip/README.md

 # Huffman zip
-Compress files using Huffman Encoding and store them for later extraction
+Compress files using Huffman Encoding and store them for later extraction.

 # Usage
 Taken directly from usage page